oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/mvdr_beamforming/README.md

 # MVDR Beamforming
-This reference design demonstrates IO streaming in DPC++ on an FPGA for a large sytem.
+This reference design demonstrates IO streaming using SYCL* on an FPGA for a large sytem.
 The IO streaming is 'faked' using data from the host.

-***Documentation***:
-* [DPC++ FPGA Code Samples Guide](https://software.intel.com/content/www/us/en/develop/articles/explore-dpcpp-through-intel-fpga-code-samples.html) helps you to navigate the samples and build your knowledge of DPC++ for FPGA. <br>
-* [oneAPI DPC++ FPGA Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide) is the reference manual for targeting FPGAs through DPC++. <br>
-* [oneAPI Programming Guide](https://software.intel.com/en-us/oneapi-programming-guide) is a general resource for target-independent DPC++ programming.

 | Optimized for                     | Description
 ---                                 |---
-| OS                                | Linux* Ubuntu* 18.04/20.04, RHEL*/CentOS* 8, SUSE* 15; Windows* 10
+| OS                                | Linux* Ubuntu* 18.04/20.04 <br> RHEL*/CentOS* 8 <br> SUSE* 15 <br> Windows* 10
 | Hardware                          | Intel&reg; Programmable Acceleration Card (PAC) with Intel Arria&reg; 10 GX FPGA <br> Intel&reg; FPGA Programmable Acceleration Card (PAC) D5005 (with Intel Stratix&reg; 10 SX) <br> Intel Xeon&reg; CPU E5-1650 v2 @ 3.50GHz (host machine)
 | Software                          | Intel&reg; oneAPI DPC++ Compiler <br> Intel&reg; FPGA Add-On for oneAPI Base Toolkit
-| What you will learn               | How to create a full, complex system that performs IO streaming in DPC++ using the IO pipes DPC++ extension.
+| What you will learn               | How to create a full, complex system that performs IO streaming using SYCL*-compliant code.
 | Time to complete                  | 1 hour

 ## Purpose
-The purpose of this reference design is to implement a high-performance streaming IO design using DPC++.
+The purpose of this reference design is to implement a high-performance streaming IO design.
 In this reference design, we implement an MVDR-beamforming algorithm using oneAPI.
 More details on the algorithm can be found in the [Additional Design Information](#additional-design-information) Section.

+### Additional Documentation
+- [Explore SYCL* Through Intel&reg; FPGA Code Samples](https://software.intel.com/content/www/us/en/develop/articles/explore-dpcpp-through-intel-fpga-code-samples.html) helps you to navigate the samples and build your knowledge of FPGAs and SYCL.
+- [FPGA Optimization Guide for Intel&reg; oneAPI Toolkits](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide) helps you understand how to target FPGAs using SYCL and Intel&reg; oneAPI Toolkits.
+- [Intel&reg; oneAPI Programming Guide](https://software.intel.com/en-us/oneapi-programming-guide) helps you understand target-independent, SYCL-compliant programming using Intel&reg; oneAPI Toolkits.

 ## Key Implementation Details
 This reference design code sample leverages concepts that are discussed in the following FPGA tutorials: